-There are forty seven (47) Vietnamese Standards on Auditing ("VSA") which were issued by the MOF.
-Of these, 37 standards were issued in 2013 and 10 standards were newly issued in 2015.
-The VSA were essentially adopted from ISA.
+There are 47 Vietnamese Standards on Auditing ("VSA"), which were issued by the MOF.
+Of these, 37 standards were issued in 2013 and 10 standards were issued in 2015.
+The VSA were essentially adopted from International Standards of Auditing ("ISA").
 All audit activities and practices of audit firms and auditors are required to be in accordance which VSA and the Law on Independent Audit, which was released on 29 March 2011 and took effect on 1 January 2012.